realahmetabdullahh/ATM-and-Banking-Management-System/README.md

 #### File Structure
 - **Client Data (clients.txt)**:
--
 - **User Data (users.txt)**:

-All Data's Saving in 2 Files
+All Data Save in 2 Files

 1. **Login**: Users log in with a username and password.